-- Continued work to evaluate the HQ building with regards to achieving full occupancy, working to relocate WMFS staff within HQ from other WMFS locations. - HS2 Continued involvement with negotiations regarding mitigation of impact to HQ, Safeside and Fire Control. - Continued upgrading of lighting to energy efficient LED systems at Binley Fire Station - Lease agreement re: 'the bank' building at Bloxwich Fire Station site - Draft Heads of Terms with City of Wolverhampton to occupy the former Fire Safety building at the Wolverhampton Fire Station site
+- Involvement with ongoing development plans in conjunction with the Emergency Response Planning Team to ensure resilience for the Authority. - Continued work to evaluate the HQ building with regards to achieving full occupancy, working to relocate WMFS staff within HQ from other WMFS locations. - HS2 Continued involvement with negotiations regarding mitigation of impact to HQ and Safeside. - Continued upgrading of lighting to energy efficient LED systems at Binley, Canley, Solihull Annexe, Fallings Park, Brierley Hill Fire Stations and HQ. - Agreed Heads of Terms with City of Wolverhampton to occupy the former Fire Safety building at the Wolverhampton Fire Station site.